 By assuming responsibility for tackling economic inequality, the Fed has put other central banks under huge political and moral pressure to follow suit.
 They would be wise to resist.

-Otmar Issing, former Chief Economist and Member of the Board of the European Central Bank, is President of the Center for Financial Studies in Frankfurt.
+Otmar Issing, former Chief Economist and Member of the Executive Board of the ECB, is President of the Center for Financial Studies in Frankfurt.

 This article was first published on the opinion page Project Syndicate.